 RECLAIM YOUR BODY: Online Series

-This 8-week healing journey is for people who are ready to move away from the pain and isolation of trauma and towards full body health and wholeness.
+This 10-week self-paced healing journey is for people who are ready to move away from the pain and isolation of trauma and towards full body health and wholeness.

 The series includes:

-Weekly educational video on the impact of trauma on your brain and body based on the cutting-edge research by leaders in the field.
+Ten educational videos on the impact of trauma on your brain and body based on the cutting-edge research by leaders in the field.

-Weekly Trauma Sensitive Yoga practice video that support you to come into a healthy relationship with your body as a resource.
+Ten Trauma Sensitive Yoga practice videos that support you to come into a healthy relationship with your body as a resource.